Doing Difference Differently

 Open Theatre has been developing work with Young People with Learning Disabilities (YPWLD) through non-verbal physical theatre for over 30 years and we're just getting started.

-Open Theatre has been developing work with Young People with Learning Disabilities (YPWLD) through non-verbal physical theatre for over 30 years (1984).
-We’ve gone through many names, projects and programmes over the years – beginning with the Shysters, a Coventry-based ensemble of YPWLD actors, through to organising conferences, school programmes, mass public performances and research initiatives.
-At the heart of our practice has always been a commitment to develop, promote and sustain the creativity and artistry of young people with learning disabilities.
+Open Theatre has been developing work with young people with learning disabilities through non-verbal physical theatre for over 30 years (since 1984).
+We’ve gone through many names, projects and programmes over the years – beginning with the Shysters, a Coventry-based ensemble of actors with learning disabilities, through to organising conferences, school programmes, mass public performances and research initiatives.
+At the heart of our practice has always been a commitment to develop, promote and sustain the creativity and artistry of people with learning disabilities.

-We use nonverbal physical theatre to explore young people’s creativity.
-We work with the same young people over months, sometimes years, leading to positive impact on learning outcomes, capacity to learn, confidence and sense of self, and the roles they can play in the world.
+We use non-verbal physical theatre to explore young people’s creativity.
+We work with the same young people over months, sometimes years, leading to a positive impact on learning outcomes, capacity to learn, confidence and sense of self, and the roles they can play in the world.

 Our work draws on contemporary conversations about the nature of disability, difference and creativity.
 We consider our work inspired by The Social Model of Disability, The Holistic Model of Learning Disability, Clowning, and Intense Interaction.
 We’ve arrived somewhere slightly different, but hopefully still somewhere useful.

 Our vision is to make the West Midlands a centre of best practice and excellence for YPWLD, enabling them to access and make meaningful creative contributions to the cultural life of the region and beyond and become the artists, leaders, facilitators and enablers of the future.